Sweet Comfort Band

-The band went their separate ways in the summer 1984, culminating at their final concert near their home at Riverside Municipal Stadium after releasing six albums and garnering a large fan base.
+The band members went their separate ways in the summer 1984, culminating at their final concert near their home at Riverside Municipal Stadium after releasing six albums and garnering a large fan base.
 Bryan Duncan released a number of solo projects over the next eighteen years.
 Randy Thomas went on to found the band Allies and co-wrote radio hit Butterfly Kisses with former Allies band member Bob Carlisle.
 Rick Thomson co-produced a compilation album called Voices (Myrrh Records) in 1987 featuring CCM artists such as Bob Carlisle, Bryan Duncan, John Elefante, Tommy Funderburk, Benny Hester, Howard Mc Crary, Rick Riso, Matthew Ward and others.
 The project had numerous hits.

-Rick was also licensed as a General Contractor in 1984 and has run a successful construction business for 29 years.
-In 1987 he built Shelter Sound Studio and continued as a prolific songwriter and producer.
+In 2001, the Sweet Comfort Band reunited briefly to perform together at 4 venues on the west and east coast.

+Rick was also licensed as a General Contractor in 1982 and has run a successful construction business for over 40 years.
+In 1986 he built Shelter Sound Studio in Riverside County and continued as a prolific songwriter and producer.
+He built a larger building for Shelter Sound Studio in 1992 and closed the other location.
+Many mainstream and Christian artists have recorded and filmed videos at the larger studio.
+Sweet Comfort Band recorded their 7th project there.
 On January 13, 2010, the wife of Rick Thomson reported online that Rick Thomson, Randy Thomas, and Bryan Duncan were in the studio for the first time in over twenty-five years, having written several new songs.
 The Waiting Is Over was the resulting 2013 release.

-Kevin Thomson, brother of Rick and longtime bassist for the group, died on May 30, 2010, at age 57, after a long illness.
+Kevin Thomson, who was Rick Thomson's older brother and longtime bassist for the group, died on May 30, 2010, at age 57, after a long illness.
+Kevin's sons, Elijah Thomson stepped up to play the bass parts in the album along with his brother, Joshua who played rhythm guitar.
+Rick's long-time friends, Andrew Ford (bassist) and James Raymond (keyboards) also played on the record.
+The City of Prague Philharmonic orchestra also performed on two songs on The Waiting Is Over album, The title song, "The Waiting Is Over" and "Then I Remember".